vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 `generate_xyz()` function.
 We will then proceed to check if it is the same output as we expected.
 Let's start with the `generate_left_triangle` function.

-The final code will be as follows:
+The test looks like this:

 ```v {linenos=table}
 import geometry